In the event of an earthquake the following procedure must be followed:

 - Identify and assist the injured.

-- Notify the Head of Facilities or Health & Safety Officer of any serious hazards or injuries.
+- Notify the Health & Safety Officer and/or Head of Facilities of any serious hazards or injuries.

 - Do not return to the evacuated building unless directed to do so by public safety personnel.

 If a suspicious letter or small package is received:

 - Handle it with care and place it in a locked, unoccupied room or locked drawer.